INCATools/ontology-access-kit/docs/glossary.rst

    Bioportal
     An :term:`Ontology Repository` that is a comprehensive collection of multiple biologically relevant ontologies.
-    Bioportal exposes an :term:`API` endpoint, that is utilized by the OAK Bioportal :term:`Implementation`
+    Bioportal exposes an :term:`API` endpoint, that is utilized by the OAK :ref:`bioportal_implementation`.

    OLS
     Ontology Lookup Service.
 An :term:`Ontology Repository` that is a curated collection of multiple biologically relevant ontologies,